klaussilveira/qengine/README.md

     $ cd build
     $ cmake ..
     $ make

 If you don't want to build the docs, or you don't want to install the deps they require, you can pass `-DBUILD_DOCS=OFF` to cmake.

+    $ cmake -DBUILD_DOCS=OFF ..
+    $ make

 ## Running
 The engine will look for game data in the `assets` folder.
 You can start from